Asabeneh/30-Days-Of-JavaScript/03_Day_Booleans_operators_date/03_booleans_operators_date.md

    The area of the triangle is 100
    ```

-1. Write a script that prompt the user to enter side a, side b, and side c of the triangle and and calculate the perimeter of triangle (perimeter = a + b + c)
+1. Write a script that prompts the user to enter side a, side b, and side c of the triangle and calculate the perimeter of a triangle (perimeter = a + b + c)

    ```sh
    Enter side a: 5